The

 is indeed a Polish citizen.
 The Jews became desperate.
 Many broke out sobbing.

-for us that my wife had hidden our Polish citizenship papers from 1939, in her
+It was lucky for us that my wife had hidden our Polish citizenship papers from 1939, in her

 shoes.
 With these papers we proved the necessary and then received our release